ricksorensen/micropython_nrf82540/README.md

 + latest version trigger rx again after error

-experiment.txt- results using uarte, added deinit() function, no retrigger of rx after error (and no error count here) hangs, usually after reset - note there are extended periods where interrupts occur (incrementing nuaint) but not rx-done (no change in nrxint) also note the odd characters from GPS.
-I believe this indicates odd state of GPS module.
+`experiment.txt`- results using uarte, added deinit() function, no retrigger of rx after error (and no error count here)

+   line 44 starts to show the interrupt routine counting but no received chars

+   line 75- new firmware with restart of rx after receive error .. good? restart after error- even with funny characters from GPS.

-experiment2.txt - add retrigger of rx after error no hangs, errors after resetting ... note odd 8-bit values from GPS
+`experiment2.txt` - add display of error count no hangs, errors after resetting but receive recovers.